You are currently viewing Facilitation Case: How a Team-building workshop improved my Work at dSPACE

 In addition, one of our company’s goals is to be a real business partner to our customers, and especially here in Japan I also like to work hard for a day together and afterwards go to dinner, sharing stories about work topics and life, cultural differences.
 Same as we also do internally with members of our company, and with visitors from German HQ.
 That is really a nice culture in Japan, where we have this strong company spirit.

-In Germany in dSPACE, I experienced that similar, where we had time with the younger colleagues for going to a restaurant, playing some games, and sports.
+In Germany in dSPACE, I experienced that similar, where we had time with the younger colleagues to go to a restaurant, play some games, and sports.
 And we have famous company parties in Paderborn.
 For this the global colleagues including those from Japan will arrange carefully timed visits together with their customers, to additionally join the summer festival – so it is really all cross-culture.

 Stefan: Thank you and I hope you will continue implementing more modern ideas into your workplace.